by Meghan Fitzgerald

 How did it make the other person feel?
 Follow up to explore how the action impacted the other person.
 Ask, “How do you think that make Amara feel?”
 Be patient and give time for your kiddo to think and respond.
 If needed, follow on with a question that supports the process, like, “What can we tell from Amara’s face?”
 If your child struggles to answer, suggest some added thoughts.
 “I see that Amara is crying and she has a frown on.
-That tells me that Amara feels sad.”
+That makes me think that Amara feels sad.”

 That’s not okay.
 What can we do now?
-Establish that we can’t leave friends this way (Ah, compassionate empathy!).
+Establish that we can’t leave friends this way.
 “It’s not okay to leave friends feeling this way because of something we did.
 What could you do to make Amara feel better?”
 See what your child suggests.
 If helpful, follow up with more supportive questions like, “What would make you feel better?”
 If they are able to think of another person’s preferences, ask, “What might make Amara happy?”
 If needed, suggest something that will come naturally to your child.
 Offer Amara a special or favorite object.
 Go stand by Amara.
 Tell Amara a joke, etc.

 How can we avoid this?
 Hatch a plan to try to stop this happening again.
 For example, “Let’s give that shovel more space next time.”
 And, if needed, add some consequences.
 “If we can’t make sure that shovel doesn’t hit any more friends, we’ll need to put the shovel away.
 Understand?”